Twitter is letting everybody tweet in 280 characters

 "We are making this change after listening and observing a problem our global community was having (it wasn't easy enough to Tweet!), studying data to understand how we could improve, trying it out, and listening to your feedback," Twitter product manager Aliza Rosen wrote in a blog post.

-Users should automatically see the 280-character feature.
+Most people should automatically see the 280-character feature.
 If not, they can update their mobile app or refresh twitter.com on their computers.
+People tweeting in Japanese, Korean, and Chinese will remain at the 140 character limit for now.

 The move comes at an awkward time for Twitter, which has been facing criticism and pressure from shareholders, Congress, President Donald Trump and everyday people who use it.
 Among the most-discussed complaints have been concerns that the company negligently mishandled the daily harassment some people experience on its service and that it allowed propaganda on the platform that illegally influenced the 2016 presidential election.